ZJU-TSELab/MoGERNN/README.md

 Traffic prediction is crucial for advanced traffic management systems, with deep learning approaches showing exceptional performance.
 However, most existing approaches assume sensors are deployed at all locations of interest, which is impractical due to financial constraints.
 Furthermore, these methods typically require costly retraining when sensor configurations change.

-To address these challenges, we introduce MoGERNN, a novel inductive spatio-temporal graph representation model that enables accurate prediction for unobserved locations while maintaining adaptability to structural changes of sensor network.
+To address these challenges, we introduce MoGERNN, a novel inductive spatio-temporal graph representation model that enables accurate prediction for unobserved locations while maintaining adaptability to structural changes in the sensor network.

 ## Overall Architecture
 MoGERNN is composed by two key modules: 1.
 Mixture of Graph Experts (MoGE), which is aiming for unobserved node embedding 2.
-Spatio-temporal Graph Encoder-Decoder (STGED), which is aiming for future state prediction for both observed nodes and unobserveds.
+Spatio-temporal Graph Encoder-Decoder (STGED), which aims for future state prediction for both observed nodes and unobserveds.
 ![MoGERNN](images/MoGERNN.png)

 ## Usage